mjanoudy/swift-classVSstruct-reading-swift-intro-000/README.md

 bilbo.homePlanet = "Saturn"
 ```

+ANSWER: These lines will not run because a struct creates a COPY, and so since we declared bilbo as a let constant, we cannot change any of its properties.

 ### Question 4

 Can you change the declaration of `bilbo` so that the above three lines of code _do_ work?

+ANSWER: Simply change let bilbo to var bilbo and it will work

 ### Question 5